opengisch/QField-docs/docs/background/case-studies/heritage-impact-assessment.md

 5. Integration of smartphone/tablet’s camera;
 6. Many other functions.

-Qfield can be considered a “mobile” extension for Qgis.
-In fact, it allows us to view and manage a GIS project created with Qgis on an Android smartphone or tablet.
+QField can be considered a “mobile” extension for QGIS.
+In fact, it allows us to view and manage a GIS project created with QGIS on an Android smartphone or tablet.
 Permitting the user to keep all set themes, labels and styles that are in the original project (Figure 1).

-!![Figure 1 - An example of the same Survey GIS platform project in Qgis (below) and in Qfield (above).
+!![Figure 1 - An example of the same Survey GIS platform project in QGIS (below) and in QField (above).
 Image by Giuseppe Guarino 2019.](../../assets/images/heritage_impact_figure1.png)

-Furthermore, similar to Qgis, we can query each layer within Qfield by obtaining the respective information contained in its attribute table (however, there are also other GIS applications for mobile such as ArcGis, LiPAD, Bentley Map Mobile, GVSig Mobile, Geopaparazzi and others).
+Furthermore, similar to QGIS, we can query each layer within QField by obtaining the respective information contained in its attribute table (however, there are also other GIS applications for mobile such as ArcGis, LiPAD, Bentley Map Mobile, GVSig Mobile, Geopaparazzi and others).

-In order to work with a Qgis project within Qfield, the first step is to configure the properties of that project created in Qgis as “save relative paths”.
+In order to work with a QGIS project within QField, the first step is to configure the properties of that project created in QGIS as “save relative paths”.

-You will need to create a folder “folder_name” on your desktop and save in this path the .qgs file that you want to transfer to the smartphone or tablet; similarly, in the same folder, you have to enter all the data (vectors, raster and database) that make up this .qgis project.
+You will need to create a folder “folder_name” on your desktop and save in this path the .qgs file that you want to transfer to the smartphone or tablet; similarly, in the same folder, you have to enter all the data (vectors, raster and database) that make up this .QGIS project.

 These data can also be divided into further subfolders.